kandji-inc/support/api-tools/README.md

 ### bumbledore

-This commandline tool allows the user to interact with the Kandji(🐝) via the Kandji API.
+This commandline tool allows the user to interact with Kandji(🐝) via the Kandji API.
 Right now this tool can pull device details against the Devices API endpoint.

 ### update-device-record